-Output Configuration Attribute Туре Meaning oiio:dither int If nonzero and outputting UINT8 values in the file from a source of higher bit depth, will add a small amount of random dither to combat the appearance of banding. oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for example by writing to a memory buffer. oiio:UnassociatedAlpha int If nonzero, indicates that the data being passed is already in unassociated form (non-premultiplied colors) and should stay that way for output rather than being assumed to be associated and get automatic un-association to store in the file.
+Output Configuration At- Туре Meaning tribute oiio:dither int If nonzero and outputting UINT8 values in the file from a source of higher bit depth, will add a small amount of random dither to combat the appearance of banding. oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for ex- ample by writing to a memory buffer. oiio:UnassociatedAlpha int If nonzero, indicates that the data being passed is already in unasso- ciated form (non-premultiplied colors) and should stay that way for output rather than being assumed to be associated and get automatic un-association to store in the file.